Magi-AGI/magi-archive/URL_PARSING_FIX_SUMMARY.md

 ## TODO

-- [ ] File issue with Decko project about em-dash/ellipsis URL parsing
+- [ ] Propose upstream enhancements for HtmlFormat auto-linking and Unicode support
-- [ ] Test with various browsers to ensure links work correctly
+- [ ] Extend inline merge allowlist if other wrappers appear
-- [ ] Monitor production logs for any unexpected behavior
+- [ ] Monitor production logs for any unexpected behavior (enable `URLFIX_DEBUG` if needed)

 ---